-Antenatal care is the care of the women during pregnancy whose primary aim is to achieve a healthy mother and a healthy baby.
-Antenatal care has been intensified over the last two decades due to the advent of the primary health care and global efforts over safe motherhood.

-An emergency can be defined as a situation of serious and often dangerous nature, developing suddenly, unexpectedly and demanding immediate attention in order to save life.
-Obstetric emergencies are the leading causes of maternal mortality worldwide and particularly in developing countries where literacy, poverty, lack of antenatal care, poor transport facilities and inadequate equipment/staffing combine to magnify the problem.
-Maternal complications and poor perinatal outcome are highly associated with non utilization of antenatal and delivery care services and poor socioeconomic conditions of the patient, with poorer outcomes in un-booked than booked patients.4 Maternal mortality rate is defined as the number of deaths from obstetric causes per 100,000 maternities.
+Antenatal care is the care of the women during pregnancy whose primary aim is to achieve a healthy mother and a healthy baby.\(^1\) Antenatal care has been intensified over the last two decades due to the advent of the primary health care and global efforts over safe motherhood.2 unexpectedly and demanding immediate attention in order to save life.
+Obstetric emergencies are the leading causes of maternal mortality worldwide and particularly in developing countries where literacy, poverty, lack of antenatal care, poor transport facilities and inadequate equipment/staffing combine to magnify the problem.3 Maternal complications and poor perinatal outcome are highly associated with non utilization of antenatal and delivery care services and poor socioeconomic conditions of the patient, with poorer outcomes in un-booked than booked patients.4 Maternal mortality rate is defined as the number of deaths from obstetric causes per 100,000 maternities.
 The perinatal mortality rate is the number of stillbirths and early neonatal deaths per 1000 live births and stillbirths.5